European Union: Two-Sided Markets, Platforms and Network Effects

 Promoting competition for the market – contestability

-Even if the proposed tools comes without fines or liability for damages, this does not mean that companies should not be concerned.
+Even if the tool comes without fines or liability for damages, this does not mean that companies should not be concerned.
 The ability to impose behavioural and structural remedies without a properly tested infringement finding could have unintended consequences.
-Consider for example the impact of increased data related remedies.
+Consider, for example, the impact of increased data related remedies.
 The General Data Protection Regulation already introduced requirements regarding data portability – allowing users to transfer their data to other platforms and thus potentially lowering switching costs.
 The extension of these requirements to include data interoperability – giving competitors real-time access to standardised data through application program interfaces – could create more competition in complementary services.
 However, it could also dilute the incentives of platforms to gather the data in the first place.
 The value of a platform operator such as Google in offering free search, navigation and email services, may well be reduced if it is less able to monetise these services in the most efficient way.

 Our colleagues already raised these concerns with regard to similar data sharing proposals made in the Furman Report.
 They point out that this approach suffers from ‘static bias’ – namely it attaches too much weight to the number of competitors ‘in the market’ at the expense of the drivers of dynamic competition ‘for the market’.
 Given the importance of the latter in terms of explaining economic growth over time, the authors argued that this bias may be detrimental for consumers.